-Flo’s Organic Tampons vs Daye’s Organic and Cramp Relieving Tampons: Tried and Tested
+Flo’s Organic Tampons vs Daye’s Organic and Cramp Soothing Tampons: Tried and Tested

 Whether you’re brand new to the wonderful world of organic tampons, or you’ve only recently become interested, you’ll know they’re making big headlines in the world of women’s wellness.

 As many of us wise up to the chemicals and ingredients that go into many feminine hygiene products (and so into our bodies) organic tampons have become increasingly popular.

 Made from certified organic cotton and free from chemicals and additives, more women are considering them to be be healthier alternatives to regular tampons.

 These two companies have been taking the tampon world by storm.
 As well as using only organic, ethically sourced materials, each has something unique to offer: